Polycarp Igathe: Politics

-Igathe was elected to the position of Deputy Governor Nairobi City County in the 2017 general elections on the Jubilee political party ticket, as Mike Sonko's running mate.
+Igathe was elected to the position of Deputy Governor of Nairobi City County in the 2017 general elections on the Jubilee political party ticket, as Mike Sonko's running mate.
 He resigned abruptly on 12 January 2018, citing lack of trust from his boss.

-On 19 April 2022, Igathe announced his candidature to run for Nairobi gubernatorial seat on Jubilee ticket way late, considering there were other three candidates who are also vying on the same ticket.
+On 19 April 2022, Igathe announced his candidature to run for the Nairobi gubernatorial seat on Jubilee ticket way late, considering there were three other candidates who are also vying on the same ticket.
 In 2022, he was nominated to fly the gubernatorial flag for the Azimio-OKA coalition in the August 2022 general election.

 Family

-He is married to Catherine Igathe, and together are the parents of three children, one son and two daughters.
+He is married to Catherine Igathe, and together they are the parents of three children, one son and two daughters.